scuzzydude/asimov/asimov.md

 "Did they insult anybody's momma?"
 Bush asked.

-The crowed hushed and whispers throughout the halls of Congress began that this young Bush might be a true visionary, a strategic genius.
+The crowed hushed and whispers rang throughout the halls of the Texas Capitol.
+Lawmakers in the pocket of the petrochemical industry were mesmerized by visions of having a Texan in Washington who sounded like a Texan.
+Lawmakers on the other side of the aisle were just mesmerized by the twang.
+Whatever he was selling, they was buying.

 In 1994 Hakeem Olajuwon would bring Texas its first NBA championship, avenging the metaphorical insult by defeating the tall warriors from the lands of the ice and snow in seven games.
 The next year, he would defeat the giants from the land of the dwarves in four games, repeating as champions.

-George Bush signed the secret Treaty of San Felipe on January 21^st^, 2001 just four days after taking office as President of the United States.
+George Bush signed the secret *Treaty of San Felipe* on January 21^st^, 2001 just four days after taking office as President of the United States.
 Canadian Prime Minister Jean Chrétien ceded Texas all mineral royalties in Alberta, in payment for the insult of historical theft, and Texas agreed to not reveal to the world the facts of the matter, that it was a Texas woman and not a Canadian who invented basketball.
 The treaty was to last eighty years or until the oil ran out.
 It was a huge secret win, in the early days of his presidency.

-The glory of Bush's Texas patriotism was short lived -- on August 2, 2001 the Canadians pulled off the ultimate technical 'stranger James' double cross by trading for Texas hero Hakeem Olajuwon.
-Bush had the joint-chiefs prepare for full land-invasion of Alberta but had to dynamically shift his priorities away from Texas Pride, when Jay-Z dropped *The Blueprint*.
-Bush tore up the treaty of San Felipe and passed the torch to the next generation.
+The glory of Bush's Texas patriotism was short lived -- on August 2, 2001 the Canadians pulled off the ultimate '*stranger James*' double cross by trading for Texas hero Hakeem Olajuwon.
+Bush had the joint-chiefs prepare for full land-invasion of Alberta but then dropped the plan.
+Mysteriously, he stopped taking phone calls from Texas politicians the day Jay-Z dropped *The Blueprint*.
+The *Treaty of San Felipe* was erased from U.S. History.
+Just another illustration of the necessity of having our own Texas History.

 Hakeem Olajuwon would escape from Ontario in a jet the next summer and return to Texas.
-Unfortunately, due to some miscommunication and lingering effects of Rockets misjudgment of value, neither Rudy nor Hakeem mentioned to management the hidden location of Naismith's notebook.
+Unfortunately, due to some miscommunication and lingering effects of the Rockets misjudgment of value, neither Rudy nor Hakeem mentioned to management the hidden location of Naismith's notebook.
 Today, the notebook remains hidden in the basement of Lakewood Church, who took over the Summit in 2003.

 Texas History remains safe in God's hands.

-Hakeem Olajuwon[^115] is a historical legend and a defender of Texas History.
+Hakeem Olajuwon[^114] is a historical legend and a defender of Texas History.
 Without his keen eye and ability to completely ignore Michael Jordan's cloak of vanity, we might never have known that Texas was the cradle of civilization and birthplace of human genius.

 It's funny how history works and some people just happen to be in the right place at the right time.
-Texas fortunately, has been home to many of them, such as the likes of Jim Bowie and Sam Houston.
+Texas, fortunately, has been home to many of them, such as the likes of Jim Bowie and Sam Houston.
 Hakeem is one of those people, a hero with a life too good to be true.
 When it is true, it's history.

 Aren't you lucky?